 7. Perform a final sanity check

-- Practically memorized your resume at this point?
+- Practically memorized your professional resume at this point?
 Have a friend or trusted colleague review your resume for good measure!

 Find your next job with just your resume.
 Sign up for Planted and we'll send you matches to jobs at startups and growing companies!